Queens Park Rangers 2-1 Cardiff City

 Second Half ends, Queens Park Rangers 2, Cardiff City 1.

-Attempt saved.
-Aramide Oteh (Queens Park Rangers) right footed shot from a difficult angle on the right is saved in the centre of the goal.
-Assisted by Josh Scowen.

-Attempt saved.
-Bruno Ecuele Manga (Cardiff City) header from the centre of the box is saved in the top left corner.
+Attempt blocked.
+Junior Hoilett (Cardiff City) right footed shot from outside the box is blocked.
 Assisted by Joe Ralls.

 Booking

-Callum Paterson (Cardiff City) wins a free kick in the attacking half.
+Aron Gunnarsson (Cardiff City) wins a free kick in the defensive half.

-Attempt saved.
-David Junior Hoilett (Cardiff City) right footed shot from outside the box is saved in the centre of the goal.

-Offside, Queens Park Rangers.
-Luke Freeman tries a through ball, but Aramide Oteh is caught offside.
+Matt Smith (Queens Park Rangers) wins a free kick on the left wing.

 Substitution

-Offside, Cardiff City.
-Kenneth Zohore tries a through ball, but David Junior Hoilett is caught offside.
+Kenneth Zohore (Cardiff City) wins a free kick in the attacking half.

 Attempt missed.
-Sol Bamba (Cardiff City) right footed shot from a difficult angle on the left is close, but misses to the right following a corner.
+Anthony Pilkington (Cardiff City) left footed shot from the centre of the box is high and wide to the left.
+Assisted by Kadeem Harris following a corner.

 Substitution

-Massimo Luongo (Queens Park Rangers) wins a free kick in the defensive half.
+Yeni N'Gbakoto (Queens Park Rangers) wins a free kick on the left wing.

-David Junior Hoilett (Cardiff City) wins a free kick in the attacking half.
+Jake Bidwell (Queens Park Rangers) wins a free kick in the defensive half.

 Substitution